Dr. Katharina Kreuder-Sonnen

 I am a historian of global history and the history of knowledge in the 19th and 20th century.
 I have particular regional expertise for East Central Europe.

 My first book "How to make microbes travel.
 Circulating bacteriological knowledge and Polish medicine, 1885-1939 (Mohr Siebeck 2018)" received the Hedwig Hintze Award of the VHD (Association of German Historians) and the Best Dissertation Award of the German Society for the History of Science, Medicine and Technology.
-It describes the efforts of Polish-speaking doctors and scientists to mobilize laboratory-bound microbes and uncovers the socio-cultural, political and, above all, the material work behind travelling knowledge.
-The book inscribes East Central Europe into a global history of modern knowledge and makes us rethink the categories of center and periphery.
+It analyzes the efforts of Polish-speaking doctors and scientists to mobilize microbes and uncovers the socio-cultural, political and, above all, the material work behind travelling knowledge.
+The book places East Central Europe within a global history of the modern sciences and makes us rethink the categories of center and periphery.

 Main publications